nk412/nk412.github.io/src/photoblog/greenland.md

 The lack of trees does not meet a lack of flora.
 Greenland's autumn colors come from ankle-high.
 The trick to survive the Arctic tundra is to lay low, away from the winds.

-::image:yellow.avif,red.avif(Creeping willows and dwarf birch thrive in the tundra, and together can coat an entire mountain in yellow and red rust.)
+::image:yellow.avif,red.avif(Creeping willows and dwarf birch thrive in the tundra, and together they can coat an entire mountain in yellow and red rust.)

 ::image:fjordshore.avif(A solitary man stands on the shores of a very, very cold beach.)

-The biggest of these bergs face further waits once they reach the mouth.
+::dropcap(The biggest of these bergs face further waits once they reach the mouth.
 A large moraine deposit, left over from the previous Ice Age, raises the seabed to less than 250 metres below.
-Like a speed bump, the taller icebergs run aground, where they loiter for a year or two, moving laterally, until they melt enough to clear it.
+Like a speed bump, the taller icebergs run aground, where they loiter for a year or two, moving laterally, until they melt enough to clear it.)

 ::image:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord.)